quintenlittle/Ollama-Android-V.1/README.md

 ## Overview

 This guide walks you through installing Ollama on Android via Termux, optionally creating a custom model with a system prompt, and configuring your shell so history is permanently disabled across every session.
+Includes optional launch scripts for a one-command startup experience.

 ---